 You Need To Know How To Use Guns If You Want To Be Able to Regulate Them

-I am a pro-gun-control liberal who does not believe in the Second Amendment.
+I am a liberal who owns guns.

 I used to run a very popular internet forum.
 In that job, I witnessed a great diversity of opinions.
 I learned one big thing: no matter how unreasonable you think your opponent is, he knows many important things that you do not, and you need to understand those things to have any hope of reaching an agreement.